 Install the operating system software on the Standard Edition Server or Enterprise Edition Front End Server.
 Apply all updates in order to bring the operating system up to the latest update and required update level consistent with your organization’s standards.
-For more details about the operating requirements, see Server and Tools Operating System Support in the Supportability documentation.
+For more details about the operating requirements, see Server and tools operating system support in Lync Server 2013 in the Supportability documentation.

 In addition to the updates required for the operating system, Lync Server 2013 requires operating system roles, features, and software to operate.
-For details about the additional software that must be installed prior to publishing your topology and installing Lync Server 2013, see Additional Software Requirements in the Planning documentation.
+For details about the additional software that must be installed prior to publishing your topology and installing Lync Server 2013, see Additional software requirements for Lync Server 2013 in the Planning documentation.

 On all server roles, you must also make sure that Windows PowerShell command-line interface 3.0 and Microsoft .NET Framework 4.5 are installed.